-When it comes to back pain, the best thing to do is avoid it in the first place.
-You may wonder if that’s even possible since research indicates 80% of people will deal with back pain at some point.
-While you may not be able to avoid an occasional soreness, we’re going to look at 5 ways to do some preventative maintenance that may help keep back pain from becoming chronic.
+Back pain happens almost to everyone.
+The best thing to do is to avoid it in the first place.
+However, research indicates 80% of people will deal with back pain at some point.
+Certainly, you may not be able to avoid an occasional soreness.
+Yet, there are some measures you can do to help keep back pain from becoming chronic.

-- Upper cervical chiropractic – When the top bone of the neck (atlas) is out of place, everything underneath it suffers in an effort to keep the head properly balanced.
-An upper cervical chiropractor can correct such a misalignment and provide occasional maintenance to ensure the back doesn’t suffer from unnecessary degeneration.
+When the top bone of the neck (atlas) is out of place, everything underneath it suffers in an effort to keep the head properly balanced.
+An upper cervical chiropractor can correct such misalignment and provide occasional maintenance to ensure the back doesn’t suffer from unnecessary degeneration.

 Atlas adjustments are not like any other chiropractic care you may be familiar with.
 Precise measurements are taken using diagnostic imaging.
 Then a gentle correction is provided using hands-on manipulation or an adjusting instrument depending on the doctor’s chosen method of chiropractic.
 To learn more, find a practitioner near you and schedule a no-obligation consultation.